fhiso/sources-and-citations/citation-elements.md

 The use of *list-flattening formats* is *not recommended* except where there is a good technical reason.
 The use of `translatedElement`s other than in *list-flattening formats* is *not recommended*.

+## Layered citations

+In the data model defined in this standard, a *citation layer* a *citation layer* is represented with two components, both of which *must* be present:

+*  a *layer identifier* to allow the *citation layer* to be referenced within this data model; and
+*  a *citation element set* containing the information in the *citation layer*.

+A *citation* is represented with the following three parts:

+*  an unordered set of one or more *citation layers* encoded as above;
+*  the *layer identifier* of the *head citation layer*; and
+*  an unordered set of *citation layer links* encoding the *source derivations* between *sources* represented by the *citation layers*.

+The **layer identifier** of each *citation layer* *shall* be unique within a given *citation*.
+It exists only to provide a means of referring to *citation layers* in *citation layer links* and when identifying the *head citation layer*; its value *must not* be used in other contexts.
+Applications *may* re-assign *layer identifiers* at any time.

+{.note ...} This standard places no restriction on the form of a *layer identifier*.
+Implementations may use integers, IRIs or other convenient *strings*, but they may also use other means such as pointers to data structures in memory to represent the links represented in this standard by *layer identifiers*.
+Serialisation formats will place their own restrictions on the form of a *layer identifier* which may different between serialisation formats.

+In the common case of a *singe-layer citation*, the set of *citation layer links* will be empty.
+In this case, the *layer identifier* of the *citation layer* is academic and an empty string could be used.
+This means that a *single-layer citation* can be represented using just a *citation element set*.
+{/}

 ## References